GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 - [Dataflow with DLP](../examples/dataflow-with-dlp/README.md)
 - [Tutorial Standalone Example](../examples/tutorial-standalone/README.md)

-If you are using any of our examples, the Dataflow job deployed has hardcoded the file name as the `inputFilePattern` parameter.
+If you are using any of our examples, the Dataflow pipeline deployed has hardcoded the file name as the `inputFilePattern` parameter.

 You must change the pattern for some who is more usable for you, for example: `*.csv`for all CSV files in the storage or `*2021-12-14-0000.csv` for any files in the date and hour in the bucket.